 Courtyard GoBoard Lobby and the Sleep-First Design Philosophy

-Courtyard by Marriott's most visible innovation in recent years has been the GoBoard — a large touchscreen display in the lobby that shows local weather, news, flight information, and area dining recommendations.
-It's a practical amenity designed specifically for the brand's core guest: the business traveler who needs quick, reliable information without having to navigate a mobile app.
+Courtyard by Marriott's most visible innovation in recent years has been the GoBoard - a large touchscreen display in the lobby that shows local weather, news, flight information, and area dining recommendations.
+It's a practical amenity designed specifically for the brand's core guest: the business traveler who needs quick, reliable information without having to handle a mobile app.
 What's less obvious is how this same business-traveler-first philosophy shapes the entire sleep environment at Courtyard properties.

 The GoBoard represents Courtyard's broader commitment to utility over ornamentation.
 Unlike lifestyle brands such as Moxy or Aloft, Courtyard doesn't try to be cool.
 It tries to be useful.
 That means blackout curtains that actually block light completely, HVAC systems with finer temperature control, and a bed designed for restorative sleep after a long day of meetings - not for Instagrammable aesthetics.
 The result is a sleep experience that consistently earns high marks from frequent business travelers who have learned to trust Courtyard's reliability over flashier alternatives.